-- 1. Ignition switch is in the OFF position. - Place switch to the ON position. - 2.
-Emergency engine stop switch.
-Make sure that emergency engine stop switch is in ON position. - 3.
-Transmission is not set on PARK or NEUTRAL. - Set transmission either in PARK or in NEUTRAL or press the brake lever.
+- 1. Ignition switch is in the OFF position.

+- Place switch to the ON position.

+- 2. Engine stop switch.

+- Make sure that engine stop switch is in ON position.

+- 3. Gearbox is not set on PARK or NEUTRAL.

+- Set gearbox either in PARK or in NEUTRAL or press the brake lever.

-4. Burnt fuse.
+- 4. Burnt fuse.

 - Check main, ignition or ECM fuse condition.

-5. Weak battery or loose connections.
+- 5. Weak battery or loose connections.

 - Check charging system.

 - Check connections and terminals condition.

 - Have the battery checked.

 - Contact an authorized Can-Am dealer.

-6. Weak starter or loose connections.
+- 6. Weak starter or loose connections.

-- Check starter connections. - Check starter relay.
+- Check starter connections.

+- Check starter relay.